TRUCK DRIVING TRAINING PROGRAM

 Walk-In or Appointment

-If mitigating circumstances causes any of this paperwork to be delayed the student may not be allowed to start class.
-He or she will be withdrawn immediately if a problem is discovered after the class has begun.
+If any circumstances cause this paperwork to be delayed the student will not be allowed to start class.
+If a problem is discovered after the class has begun, the student will be withdrawn immediately.
 If the withdrawal occurs after the second day of class, only a partial refund will be forthcoming.

 All required paperwork (including drug test results) must be turned in TWO WEEKS prior to the start of class.
-Failure to comply may result in forfeiture of your space in the class.
+Failure to comply will result in forfeiture of your space in the class.
 It is your responsibility to contact the trucking office at 822-2428 to report any problems encountered while obtaining the required documents.
-This is an out-of-pocket expense (you have to pay), neither financial aid nor OppInc.
-One-Stop Workforce Center will not cover these expenses.
+All the required paperwork is an out-of-pocket expense for the student.

-DO NOT OBTAIN ANY OF THE PAPERWORK UNTIL YOU HAVE REGISTERED AND ARE ON MY ROSTER!!
+DO NOT OBTAIN ANY OF THE PAPERWORK UNTIL YOU HAVE REGISTERED AND ARE ON THE CLASS ROSTER!
+TCC WILL PROVIDE STUDENTS WITH ALL THE INFORMATION THAT IS NEEDED TO PROCEED WITH PAPERWORK.

-Tractor Trailer Driver Handbook/Workbook, Driver's Daily Log, Hazardous Materials, and Federal Motor Carrier Safety Regulations is approximately $65.
-Textbooks are available on the Portsmouth campus at the Distribution Bookstore from 9:00 a.m. – 2:00 p.m., Monday through Thursday.
-You can also purchase them at Barnes & Noble in the MacArthur Mall (Norfolk).
-Students are responsible for purchasing the textbooks before the first day of class.
+The cost of the Tractor Trailer Driver Handbook/Workbook, Driver's Daily Log, Hazardous Materials, and Federal Motor Carrier Safety Regulations is approximately $65.
+As of July 2013, students are required to purchase a DOT safety vest, yellow in color.
+Textbooks and safety vests are available on the Portsmouth campus at the distribution bookstore from 9:00 a.m. – 2:00 p.m., Monday through Thursday.
+If you have any questions regarding the safety vest, please contact the Trucking office at 822-2428.
+Students can also purchase safety vests at Barnes & Noble in the MacArthur Mall (Norfolk).
+Students are responsible for purchasing the textbooks and vest before the first day of class.
 Used books may also be available.

-You should be able to read and understand the Department of Transportation (DOT) Manual.
-Although there are no special educational requirements for admission to the program, you must have an understanding of basic mathematics, reading, and writing skills.
+Students should be able to read and understand the Department of Transportation (DOT) Manual.
+Although there are no special educational requirements for admission to the program, students must have an understanding of basic mathematics, reading, and writing skills.

 The course includes DOT rules and regulations, defensive driving, maintenance, hazardous material, backing the tractor/trailer (9 exercises), and over-the-road and city driving.
 The 280 hours of instruction are broken down to 120 hours of classroom and personal instruction, and 160 hours of practical application.

-During the first week of class, you will review the Division of Motor Vehicles (DMV) Commercial Driver’s License manual.
+During the first week of class, students will review the Division of Motor Vehicles (DMV) Commercial Driver’s License manual.
 At the end of the week, DMV comes to the school to test students for their CDL learner’s permit.
+PLEASE NOTE: If you can’t obtain your CDL learner’s permit by the beginning of the second week of class, you will NOT be able to continue the program.

 Throughout the next seven weeks, each student receives three evaluations: a 9-day evaluation, a mid-term evaluation, and a final evaluation.
-In order for you to receive a certificate, you must receive a passing grade in the following courses:
+In order to receive a certificate, passing grade in the following

 TRK 101 – DOT Safety Rules and Regulations (2 credits)